simpeg/processing/README.md

 ## Why

 TODO: purpose of the library.
-See #1

 ## Scope
 - Time series processing